 HG#5 (ser.# H-178, 2001): Original owner unknown, sold through Uncle Kit’s Pickin’ Parlor to Brian Mikiten in 2009, then to Randall Sprinkle, listed at Harp Guitar Music in 2011, currently with Kathy Wingert for re-configure.

 Before I close, a quick postscript regarding Michael Hedges’ Dyer.
 I’m sure all interested players and builders remember that Hedges didn’t play a 5-bass Dyer, but a six-bass with the last hole plugged – as noted in my article and blog.
 This actually results in a “custom” Dyer string spacing for the five sub-bass notes for “Because It’s There” and other tunes.
 I also read on that old Google Group thread that someone saw him play all his tunes in concert on his Gibson one time (the Dyer being unavailable?).
 It would be interesting to know how he strung that, let alone how he could play it like a Dyer (I assume he had pickups that got the thing to sound great).
 Because that versatility makes me think of another eyewitness report (on the Nomad site?) about how in concert Hedges would play a 6-bass Dyer tune, then, while doing something on regular 6-string, his guitar tech would remove one of the sub-basses so that Hedges would not become confused when he next played “B.I.T” or some similar 5-bass tune.
 Apparently, this string went back on and back off every night!
 Was this his second reported Dyer?
 Or the “original” Style 4?
-I ask because while researching for this article, I stumbled on this exhibit held just last year that included Hedges’ harp guitar (did any of you see it?).
+I ask because while researching for this article, I stumbled upon an exhibit held just last year that included Hedges’ harp guitar (did any of you see it?).

 You can clearly see that it is his old plugged-hole Style 4, but now it has the 6th bass installed!
 Aren’t there major Hedges geeks out there that know about this stuff?
 Where is his guitar tech or friends that know these details, and why do I (who am a fan, but not a fanatic) seem to be the only one asking?